Version: 1.0.78

 If you use the <language>

-wildcard this option allows to specify a map from Applanga language names to different language names that you use in your folders or filenames locally.
-The example below maps “nb-NO” which is the language name as its defined on the Applanga dashboard to “no_NO” in a local project.
+wildcard this option allows you to specify a map from Applanga language codes to different language codes that you use in your local folders or filenames.
+The example below maps “nb-NO” which is the language code as it's defined on the Applanga dashboard to “no_NO” as defined in a local project.

 Example: